taariq/scan-files-to-serenai-micropayments/mcp-server/INSTALLATION.md

 ## Usage

-Once installed, you can query the Epstein Files database from Claude Desktop:
+Once installed, you can query document databases from Claude Desktop:

 **Example prompts:**

 ```
-Query the Epstein Files database for all documents
+Query the database for all documents
 ```

 ```
-Search the Epstein Files for mentions of "JP Morgan" using my wallet address 0x...
+Search the documents for mentions of "keyword" using my wallet address 0x...
 ```

 ```